 Ca$hEd Up materials are designed to be implemented by secondary teachers in life skills’ lessons, addressing critical financial life skills (as identified in CFLCC and NCFLF documentation), appropriate to their year level.
 The program allows teachers to ‘pick up and go’ with the lessons, or adjust to suit the local context as required.

-Traditionally, resources which address financial literacy have been designed for use in Mathematics and Economics and Business subjects.
-The Ca$hEd Up resource can be used by secondary teachers, irrespective of their teaching area.
-This means that all secondary school students can have access to this important program.
+Traditionally, resources which address financial literacy have been designed for use in business, economics and mathematics classrooms.
+The Ca$hEd Up resource can be used by all secondary teachers, irrespective of their teaching area.

 After taking part in the Ca$hEd Up course: